Featured Game Hub

 What is Town to City?

-Town to City is a grid-less cozy city builder developed by Galaxy Grove (the Studio behind Station to Station).
+Town to City is a grid-less cozy city builder developed by Galaxy Grove, the studio behind Station to Station.
 Players grow a settlement from a small Dwelling to a City by managing citizen happiness, supply chains, and labor.
-The full 1.0 release launches May 26, 2026 on Steam with the new tourism system.
+The 1.0 release is live on Steam with the tourism system.

 What did the Town to City 1.0 update add?